 Wednesday, April 6, 2016

 If you learn how to think like a millionaire and then take action on those thoughts, will that make you a millionaire?
+Maybe, if you are lucky.
+But if you never learn how to think like a millionaire, you are almost certain to never become one.

 In The Top Ten Distinctions Between Millionaires and the Middle Class, by Keith Cameron Smith, Ballentine Books, 2007, Smith discusses ten distinctions in how middle-class thinking differs from how wealthy people think.